 Can I pay stamp duty later?

 No. Stamp duty is paid at the time of transfer at Service NSW.
-Late transfer attracts a penalty (currently $108).
+Late transfer attracts a penalty — currently around $194 — plus interest on the duty owed.

 What if I buy from interstate?